qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. % FIXME change, if support in new symbology is available, too

-The |mActionRotatePointSymbols| :sup:`Rotate Point Symbols` tool is currently only supported by the old symbology engine.
-It allows to change the rotation of point symbols in the map canvas, if you have defined a rotation column from the attribute table of the point layer in the :guilabel:`Style` menu of the :guilabel:`Layer Properties`.
-Otherwise the tool is inactive.
+The |mActionRotatePointSymbols| :sup:`Rotate Point Symbols` allows to change the rotation of point symbols in the map canvas.
+You have to define a rotation column from the attribute table of the point layer in the :guilabel:`Advanced` menu of the :guilabel:`Style` menu of the :guilabel:`Layer Properties`.
+Also you have to go into the 'SVG marker' and choose :guilabel:`Data defined properties ...`.
+Activate |checkbox| :guilabel:`Angle` and choose 'rotation' as field.
+Without these settings the tool is inactive.

 .. _figure_edit_4: